-- In a small bowl or measuring cup, whisk together dressing ingredients: olive oil, red wine vinegar, oregano, garlic powder, red pepper flakes.
+- In a small bowl, measuring cup or jar with a tight-fitting lid, whisk together dressing ingredients: olive oil, red wine vinegar, oregano, garlic powder, red pepper flakes.
 Taste and season with salt and pepper as needed.
-You can also add a bit of sugar or agave to dressing to sweeten it if you prefer it less tangy.
-Pour dressing over salad and stir to combine all ingredients and coat with dressing.
+Add a bit of sugar or agave to dressing to sweeten it if you prefer it less tangy.

 - Serve immediately or store in an airtight container in the refrigerator.

-- I soak my onions in ice water before adding them to the salad.
+- I soak my onions in ice water for about 10 minutes before adding them to the salad.
 It’s optional, but it takes the strength of them down a notch and prevents them from being overwhelming.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.